aistdio/ArtRef/README.md

 Those problems are surely fixable, but I don't have the time nor motivation to upgrade it right now.
 If there will be enough attention to the app, I will fix main problems which were described.
-You can also DM me
+You can also DM me at discord.gg/users/nyandato